-Counterparty may enter into one or more Commodity Transactions with Enron under which each party thereto shall have already agreed to perform certain obligations, whether associated with payment for an energy product or other commodity (including derivatives products) (the “Commodity”) actually purchased or associated with the delivery of a Commodity actually sold.
-Subsequent to each such Commodity Transaction, specific information concerning certain of the Commodity Transactions, being the Designated Commodity Transactions, will be provided to CommodityLogic by Enron and subsequently “posted” or displayed within the Module for purposes of enabling Counterparty to review and confirm the Transaction Information (as herein defined).
-Upon gaining access to the Module, Counterparty will be able to review specific information concerning each of the Designated Commodity Transactions, which information shall include, but not be limited to, the name of the buyer and seller, the type and quantity of Commodity purchased/sold, the price to be paid for the Commodity purchased/sold, as applicable, the delivery points for the Commodity purchased/sold, and any other information relevant to the Designated Commodity Transactions (herein collectively referred to as the “Transaction Information”).
+Counterparty may enter into one or more Commodity Transactions with Enron under which each party thereto shall have already agreed to perform certain obligations associated with the purchase/sale of various commodity products, which may include, but not limited to, power, natural gas, coal, steel, pulp and paper, metal, crude oil, credit derivatives, and/or bandwidth (each of the foregoing being a “Commodity”).
+Subsequent to being entered into, specific information concerning each such Commodity Transaction, being a Designated Commodity Transaction, will be provided to CommodityLogic by Enron and subsequently “posted” or displayed by CommodityLogic within the Module for purposes of enabling Counterparty to review, query and confirm the Transaction Information (as hereinafter defined).
+Upon gaining access to the Module, Counterparty will be able to review specific information concerning each of the Designated Commodity Transactions, which information shall include, but not be limited to, the name of the buyer and seller, the type and quantity of Commodity purchased/sold, the price to be paid for the Commodity purchased/sold, as applicable, the delivery points for the Commodity purchased/sold, and any other information relevant to the Designated Commodity Transactions (hereinafter collectively referred to as the “Transaction Information”).

 3. PROCEDURES FOR CONFIRMATION OF TRANSACTION INFORMATION AND DESIGNATED COMMODITY TRANSACTIONS.

 (a) Upon accessing the Website and the Module, Counterparty will be able to review the Transaction Information for each of the Designated Commodity Transactions then reflected in the Module.
 The Transaction Information will be presented within the Module in the form of a table or chart, indicating for each of the Designated Commodity Transactions the corresponding Transaction Information.
-Counterparty will be able to review the Transaction Information for each of the Designated Commodity Transactions individually or as a complete listing of all Designated Commodity Transactions which have yet to be designated within the Module as Confirmed Transactions (as herein defined) and for which the Transaction Information has yet to be classified as Confirmed Transaction Information (as herein defined).
+Counterparty will be able to review the Transaction Information for each of the Designated Commodity Transactions individually or as a complete listing of all Designated Commodity Transactions which have yet to be classified within the Module as Confirmed Transactions (as hereinafter defined) and for which the Transaction Information has yet to be classified as Confirmed Transaction Information (as hereinafter defined).

-(b) Once the Transaction Information for a particular Designated Commodity Transaction has been reviewed by the Counterparty, if such Transaction Information is accurate and consistent with the Commodity Transaction previously agreed to by Enron and Counterparty, Counterparty will confirm the accuracy of the Transaction Information by “clicking” on the appropriate button or space within the Module indicating an intention by the Counterparty to confirm the Transaction Information for that particular Designated Commodity Transaction.
-By “clicking” on the appropriate button or space within the Module, Counterparty shall have effectively deemed the Transaction Information for the particular Designated Commodity Transaction to be Confirmed Transaction Information and the Designated Commodity Transaction to be deemed to be a Confirmed Transaction between Enron and Counterparty.
+(b) Provided the Transaction Information for a particular Designated Commodity Transaction has been reviewed by the Counterparty, if such Transaction Information is accurate and consistent with the Commodity Transaction previously agreed to by Enron and Counterparty, Counterparty will be able to electronically confirm the accuracy of the Transaction Information for a particular Designated Commodity Transaction by “clicking” on the appropriate button or space within the Module indicating an intention by the Counterparty to confirm the Transaction Information for that particular Designated Commodity Transaction.
+By “clicking” on the appropriate button or space within the Module, Counterparty shall have effectively deemed the Transaction Information for the particular Designated Commodity Transaction to be “Confirmed Transaction Information” and the particular Designated Commodity Transaction to be deemed to be a “Confirmed Transaction” between Enron and Counterparty.